Zidane: Real Madrid can still catch Barcelona

 The champions slipped to a second league defeat of their title defence as the home side became the first promoted team to beat Los Blancos in 27 years.

-Isco put Madrid ahead inside 12 minutes, but two goals in the space of four second-half minutes brought the visitors undone and left Zidane's side languishing in third.
+Isco put Madrid ahead inside 12 minutes, but two goals in the space of four second-half minutes undid the visitors and left Zidane's side languishing in third.

 The French coach defended the brittle display and affirmed his belief that the title race is far from over.